The first thing you'll need to do is to create an event from your Organization's home page.

 From the lobby, you can access the Manage Event panel for your event.

 That menu provides you with a host of controls that allow you to run your event.
-You can allow anonymous entry to your event, use a different video conference service for the Auditorium (just drop a link to your Zoom, Google Meet or other VC room in "Event Details"), make annoucements and much more!
+You can allow anonymous entry to your event, control who sees or accesses certain rooms, enable the Extemp Draw room, use a different video conference service for the Auditorium (just drop a link to your Zoom, Google Meet or other VC room in "Event Details"), make annoucements and much more!

-Here's a suggested order of the steps you should follow to run a round in Yaatly:
+Here's a suggested order of the steps you should follow to run a debate round in Yaatly:

 Approximately 20 minutes before your round, close all rooms from the previous round.